focolab/minimo/README.md

 Now, you should be able to see your metadata in the metadata browser and its associated experimental data in the data browser!

+# user management

+By default, minimo does not require user authentication.
+If you would like to restrict access to your minimo instance to some set authorized users, you can do so by going to the `manage-users` endpoint and creating login credentials for those users.
+Once the first set of user credentials has been created, access to all pages other than the FAQ will be limited to authorized users.
+The `manage-users` page also exposes interfaces for updating the current user's password, removing existing user accounts, and toggling administrator status on existing accounts.

+By default, all accounts are created with administrator status set to false.
+If you would like to restrict access to the interfaces for adding and removing users and toggling administrator status to only a subset of authorized users, you can do so by toggling administrator status to true for that subset.
+Like with user account creation, once any administrator has been designated, access to this "administrator" functionality will be limited to users with administrator status set to true.

+If all user accounts are removed, your instance will revert to its default behavior of not requiring authentication.
+Similarly, if administrator access toggles for all accounts are set to false, your instance will revert to its default behavior of granting administrator access to all users.

 # technical details

 minimo is really just a lightweight [Node](https://nodejs.org) web server.
 This server talks to [MinIO](https://min.io/) and [MongoDB](https://www.mongodb.com/) servers, which store experimental data and metadata respectively, and it serves pages which allow upload of data to and access to data on those servers.